-CTDP1 (CTD (Carboxy-Terminal Domain, RNA Polymerase II, Polypeptide A) Phosphatase, Subunit 1) is a Protein Coding gene.
-Diseases associated with CTDP1 include congenital cataracts, facial dysmorphism, and neuropathy.
-Among its related pathways are Disease and Gene Expression.
-GO annotations related to this gene include DNA-directed RNA polymerase activity and CTD phosphatase activity.
+CTDP1 (CTD Phosphatase Subunit 1) is a Protein Coding gene.
+Diseases associated with CTDP1 include Congenital Cataracts, Facial Dysmorphism, And Neuropathy and Neuropathy.
+Among its related pathways are RNA Polymerase II Transcription Initiation And Promoter Clearance and Formation of the HIV-1 Early Elongation Complex.
+GO annotations related to this gene include phosphoprotein phosphatase activity and CTD phosphatase activity.

 UniProtKB/Swiss-Prot for CTDP1 Gene